C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 To learn more about the subject of history on Wikipedia, please go to the [homepage of the portal dedicated to history](https://en.wikipedia.org/wiki/Portal:History) and explore the following aspects:
 - the definition of history the page provides
-- the ways you can access the contents via this page (featured articles and pictures, commemorations, quotes, categories, etc.)
+- the different sections of the page
-- the lists of associated elements

 Now, try to answer the following questions: